thetechjd/CaliWebsite/README.md

 # Website
-This is the Website depository for The Street Metaverse [https://thestreet.space]
+This is the Website depository for The Street Metaverse Game [https://thestreet.space]